HaydenMacDonald/multigitminder/README.md

 See the [GitHub Actions documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) for more events that can trigger this action.

-### What if I only want specific changes to trigger multigitminder?
+### What if I only want specific commits to trigger multigitminder?

 Add a [conditional](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idif) to your workflow file like so: